solo-io/gloo/docs/content/guides/gloo_federation/getting_started.md

 kubectl get clusterrolebinding kind-remote-gloo-federation-controller-clusterrole-binding --context kind-remote
 ```

 Once a cluster has been registered, Gloo Edge Federation will automatically discover all instances of Gloo Edge within the cluster.
-The discovered instances are stored in a Custom Resource of type glooinstances.fed.solo.io in the gloo-fed namespace.
+The discovered instances are stored in a Custom Resource of type glooinstances.fed.solo.io in the gloo-system namespace.
 The naming of each resource will follow the convention `clustername-gloo-namespace`.

 You can view the discovered instances by running the following:

 ```
-kubectl get glooinstances -n gloo-fed
+kubectl get glooinstances -n gloo-system
 ```

 ```